 1856 Election Results Buchanan vs Freemont

 The passing of the Kanas Nebraska Act in 1854 brought an end to the Whig party.
 It also forged the creation of new parties.
-The act was highly divisive.
+The act was profoundly divisive.
 It gave Kansas and Nebraska the right to decide whether or not to allow slavery in their borders.
 The result was a mini civil war fought in Kansas, between opponents and supporters of slavery.
 The Whig party had always been divided between Northern opponents of slavery and Southern slavery supporters.
-The Whig party fell apart, as the central divide in the United States became slavery.
+As the central divide in the United States became slavery, the Whig party fell apart.
 This led to the founding of two new parties: the Republican party and the American Party.
 The Republican party was founded in 1854.
 The main goal of the Republican party was to stop the expansion of slavery.
 The American party, otherwise known as the "Know Nothing" Party, was founded in 1855.
 The main goal of the American party was to stop immigration.

 Buchanan had two opponents in the election; John Fremont of the newly organized Republican party, and former President Millard Fillmore of the Know-Nothing party.